Eustoma russellianum

 Eustoma russellianum is a species of flowering plant in the gentian family.
-Its previous binomial name was Eustoma grandiflorum.
-Common names include Texas bluebells, Texas bluebell, bluebell, showy prairie gentian, prairie gentian, and Lisianthus.
+One of its previous binomial names was Eustoma grandiflorum.
+Common names include showy prairie gentian, prairie gentian, Texas bluebells, Texas bluebell, bluebell, and Lisianthus.

 There is a cultivar, 'Bolero Deep Blue'.

 Description

 Eustoma russellianum has blue-green waxy leaves and showy bell shaped flowers in blue pink or white each borne singly on an upright plant.
-Depending on where it grows it may present as an annual, biennial or perennial plant.
+Depending on growing conditions it may present as an annual, biennial, or perennial plant.

 Distribution and habitat

 It is found primarily in the Great Plains region of North America, from Wyoming southeast to Nebraska, and south to Texas and Mexico.
-Due to its popularity and the frequency it's picked, it has been unable to naturally reseed itself in its native distribution.
+Due to its popularity and the frequency with which it is picked, it has been unable to naturally reseed itself in its native distribution.

-It prefers moist, sandy soils and often grows near streams or creek-beds.
+It prefers moist, sandy soils and often grows near streams, creek-beds, moist meadows, and springs.

 Cultivation

-Texas bluebell is a popular garden flower, and has been cultivated in Japan for over 70 years.
+Prairie gentian is a popular garden flower, and has been cultivated in Japan for over 70 years.
 Many varieties, including those with double petals, or a variety of colored flowers, have been developed.
+It is not often attempted in native wildflower gardens due to its high moisture requirements and short lifespan.